As an Amazon Associate I earn from qualifying purchases.

 - Nipples may collapse after being used for a while

 Comotomo designed these baby bottles to reduce problems from nipple confusion and bottle rejection.
 The bottles, which are available in five ounce and eight-ounce sizes, feature one of the widest-neck designs available.
 The bottles come in packs of two.
+So, you may want to purchase more than one pack.
 Parents can choose bottles with either green or pink lids.
 The bottles are a bit on the pricier side but are quite durable, and therefore an investment worth considering.

 These bottles are microwave-safe.
 Customers should also not have any problem using boiling water or sterilizers.
 That’s because the maximum temperature for the cap and outer ring is 120 degrees Celsius.
 Comotomo manufactured the nipple and body of the bottle with hygienic silicone.
 Although dishwasher-safe, customers can clean the bottle by hand easily thanks to the full mouth design.